IqyGod/React_Movie-app/README.md

 In this project, the project of visualization of the React concepts.
-<br> We built a movies search app in single page, no page reload, by utilizing 3 most important concepts of React :
+<br> I built a movies search app in single page, no page reload, by utilizing 3 most important concepts of React :
 - Component
 - Props
 - State